 At the same time, we have repurchased a small amount of our stock at a significant discount, although it has proved challenging to find a sufficient volume of shares in the market at prevailing market prices.
-We anticipate a number of realizations in early 2019 and in discussions with the Board it has been recommended that a tender offer of Ordinary shares (at a price no wider than a five percent discount to NAV) funded with a significant portion of these realizations would be a better way to return capital.
-Realization proceeds may also be used in part to repay bank borrowings.
-As described in the Chairman's Letter, the proposed tender offer will be subject to shareholder approval and is intended to be funded in part by realizations and therefore further details of the tender offer will be announced by the Company in due course.
+We anticipate a number of realizations in early 2019 and in discussions with the Board it has been recommended that a tender offer funded with a significant portion of these realizations would be the best way to return capital to all shareholders participating in the tender offer.
+As described in the Chairman's Letter, the Board will be seeking approval from shareholders to undertake a tender offer at approximately NAV.

-It has also been recommended that the Company continue to undertake tender offers of Ordinary shares periodically when the liquidity of the Company is sufficient to fund such future tender offers.
+It has also been recommended that the Company continue to undertake tender offers periodically when the liquidity of the Company is sufficient to fund such future tender offers.
 In addition, it is recommended to use a portion of future realization proceeds to pay down debt as well as buy back stock opportunistically in the market and, of course, continue to pursue our investment strategy by making new investments.

 In addition to several significant realizations over the first six months of the fiscal year, JZCP invested a total of \$120.8 million.
-Investments made during the period include a new Flexible Packaging vertical and new co-investment, Deflecto, as well as followon investments in our healthcare products build-up Avante, our Testing and Industrial Services verticals as well as investments in our properties located in Brooklyn, New York and South Florida.
+Investments made during the period include a new Flexible Packaging vertical and new co-investment, Deflecto, as well as follow-on investments in our healthcare products build-up Avante, our Testing and Industrial Services verticals as well as investments in our properties located in Brooklyn, New York and South Florida.